 You could use this as your on-the-boat solution to make sure your cat isn't stuck in the water, and switch to your preferred tracker when you take your cat to land, or if you're in a marina and your cat is allowed on the docks.
 If you're a global cruiser, don't forget that cellular GPS trackers are sometimes restricted to certain countries with the exception of Pawtrack.

 🌎 I live in a remote place where cellular connection is poor

 If you're remote with little connectivity, there's no perfect solution, but a GPS tracker that relies on a cell network is clearly not a good choice here.

 If you're looking for a backup option for a supervised pet who doesn't stray far, you can try an RF based tracker like the TabCat.
-If you'd prefer to use GPS then you'll need to spend more money on something like the Spot Trace.
+If you'd prefer to use GPS then you'll need to consider something powered by satellite internet like the Spot Trace.